rjpcasalino/blog_bt/pages/posts/2020-04-30-Using_the_calm_window_manager.md

 layout: post
 ---

-The Calm Window Manager (cwm) is a "lightweight and efficient window manager for X11" written mostly by [Marius Eriksen](https://monkey.org/~marius/).
-It preports to "maintain the simplest and most pleasant aesthetic."
+The calm window manager (cwm) is a "lightweight and efficient window manager for X11" written mostly by [Marius Eriksen](https://monkey.org/~marius/).
+It purports to "maintain the simplest and most pleasant aesthetic."
 Having used it for nearly two weeks it's hard to disagree.

 The control keys are fairly simple (ctrl, meta, shift):